David Peralta Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in MLB.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the seventh-best in MLB.

-- The Orioles' 4.16 team ERA ranks 16th among all MLB pitching staffs.
+- The Orioles' 4.21 team ERA ranks 16th across all MLB pitching staffs.

-- Orioles pitchers combine to give up 109 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- In his last outing on Saturday, July 8 against the Minnesota Twins, the righty tossed six innings, allowing two earned runs while surrendering six hits.
+- In his last appearance on Friday, the right-hander went six innings against the Miami Marlins, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.